-As already described in preceding paras, during site selection due care is taken to keep the lines and substations away from settlements.
-Further, all the construction activities will be undertaken through the use of small mechanical devices e.g. tractors and manual labour, therefore nuisance to the nearby properties if any, is not expected.
-Since all construction related activities for new substations shall be confined to existing substations which are already inaccessible for general public due to its separation/demarcation by the boundary wall.
-Moreover, such areas are declared as prohibited for general public as per the provisions of Electricity Act.
-Hence, any adverse impact arising during the construction of these substations will be temporary and limited to the boundaries of existing substations only and will neither impact nearby habitat/property nor health & safety of neighboring community
+As already described in preceding paras, during site selection due care is taken to keep the transmission& distribution lines and substations away from settlements.
+Further, all the construction activities will be undertaken through the use of small mechanical devices e.g. tractors and manual labour, therefore, nuisance to the nearby properties if any, is not expected.
+All construction sites of new sub-stations are prohibited for general public both due to its separation/demarcation by boundary wall and also due to statutory provisions.
+Hence, any adverse impact arising during the construction of these substations will be temporary and limited to the boundaries of proposed substations only and will neither impact nearby habitat/property nor health & safety of neighboring community.